fenxu/azure-powershell-docs-prod/azure/AzureInformationProtection/vlatest/Get-AIPFileStatus.md

 ## PARAMETERS

 ### -Path
 Specifies a local or network path to the files for which you want to get the label and protection information.
-Examples include C:\Folder\, C:\Folder\Filename, \\Server\Folder).
 Wildcards are not supported.

+Examples include C:\Folder\, C:\Folder\Filename, \\Server\Folder.

 ```yaml
 Type: String[]